 In 1999 and 2005, the Morgan Library & Museum acquired the voluminous archives of The Paris Review.
 Comprising the complete extant editorial, production, and business correspondence, as well as records from over forty years of operation, the archives chronicle one of the liveliest and most respected literary journals of our time.
 Various materials related to many of the twentieth century's most important writers, particularly postwar Americans, are also among the contents, which span from 1952 to 2003.

 A number of authors are represented by correspondence, galley proofs, and other manuscript materials.
 They include Samuel Beckett, Jorge Luis Borges, Paul Bowles, T. Coraghessan Boyle, Truman Capote, T. S. Eliot, Gabriel Garcìa Marquez, Allen Ginsberg, Nadine Gordimer, Ernest Hemingway, John Irving, James Jones, James Laughlin, Doris Lessing, Norman Mailer, David Mamet, Arthur Miller, Toni Morrison, Iris Murdoch, Ezra Pound, Philip Roth, J. D. Salinger, Neil Simon, Susan Sontag, John Steinbeck, Tom Stoppard, William Trevor, John Updike, Wendy Wasserstein, Eudora Welty, Tennessee Williams, and William Carlos Williams, among many others.
-The collection is housed within the department of Literary and Historical Manuscripts.
+The collection is housed within the department of Literary and Historical Manuscripts and may be consulted by appointment in the Morgan's Sherman Fairchild Reading Room.

 Background on The Paris Review